Overview

 Downloading lesson content

-Some courses allow you to download lesson materials, depending on how the school owner has set it up.
+Some courses allow you to download lesson materials.
 When a file is available for download, you’ll see a paperclip icon next to it.

 To download:

-• Click the download link or paperclip icon.
+Click the download link or paperclip icon next to the file.

 Commenting on a lesson

-If the school owner has enabled comments, you can leave feedback or ask questions on individual lessons.
+If comments are enabled, you can leave feedback or ask questions under individual lessons.

 To add a comment

-4. (Optional) Upload an image by clicking the image uploader and selecting a file.
+(Optional) Upload an image by clicking the image uploader.

 Managing your comments